New-Consensus-Concurrency-Control/Tiga/README.md

-# Tiga: Lightweight and Latency-Optimal Geo-Distributed Transactions with Loosely Synchronized Clocks [Artifact Evaluation]
+# Tiga: Accelerating Geo-Distributed Transactions with Synchronized Clocks [Artifact Evaluation]

+We are happy to have our paper accepted by [SOSP'25](https://sigops.org/s/conferences/sosp/2025/), and a preview of the paper is available [here](https://arxiv.org/abs/2509.05759)

 ## Getting started